BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/4-chords.md

 Consequently, we do not have to know the *key*.
 We can name the chord by its **root** and the *interval sequence*, e.g., B minor chord (**Bm**) is equal to (B, D, F#).
 Musicians use only the note symbol, such as **F**, to denote the major chord of that note, e.g., **F major chord**.
-This can be confusing because scales and keys are denoted similarily.
+This can be confusing because scales and keys are denoted similarly.

 (sec-inversion)=
 ## Inversion